Our Business Model

 Establishing stores in new markets is generally achieved through 50/50 owned partnerships with a local partner, which ensures local entrepreneurship and significantly increases our organisational capacity for international expansion while reducing the risks when entering new markets.

 A jointly owned local company is set up, and Zebra shares investments, costs and profits with the local partner.
 In other words, the cooperation is a business partnership, not a franchise operation.

 The partnership is assigned a certain territory, with the size of the territories ranging from a region to an entire country.

-Zebra owns the concept and brand, supplies the products, store interior and marketing material while the local partner is responsible for store roll-outs and day-to-day operations including staffing, training and local marketing under specific guidelines set out by Zebra.
+Zebra owns the concept and brand, supplies the products, store interior and marketing material, while the local partner is responsible for store roll-outs and day-to-day operations including staff, training and local marketing under specific guidelines set out by Zebra.

-Partners are typically individuals or a small group of people with an entrepreneurial mind-set who are appointed after a thorough selection process based on their capabilities to roll-out the concept as well as their retail experience, local market knowledge, managerial and financial capacity.
+Partners are typically individuals or a small group of people with an entrepreneurial mindset who are appointed after a thorough selection process based on their operational capabilities to roll-out the concept as well as their retail experience, local market knowledge, managerial and financial capacity.

 The partnership model has a contractually defined exit mechanism.
 The partner holds put options that grant them the right to sell their non-controlling shares to Zebra in two windows annually and with a one year notice period at redemption prices based on contractually defined EBITDA multiples.
 At the same time, Zebra holds call options to acquire the partner’s shareholding, which are exercisable based at contractually defined EBITDA multiples.
 For accounting purposes, Zebra is considered to have control over the partnerships and they are therefore fully consolidated.
 The only exception is the Japanese joint venture, which is therefore not consolidated.